Note

 Change your AlgorithmConfig#

-RLlib turns off the new API stack by default for all RLlib algorithms.
-To activate it, use the api_stack() method in your AlgorithmConfig object like so:
+RLlib turns on the new API stack by default for all RLlib algorithms.
+To deactivate it, use the api_stack()

 from ray.rllib.algorithms.ppo import PPOConfig